navatharaagi/AWS-Developer-Tools/README.md

 Now User1 & User2 both have central repo with same files.
 ```
 #### 3.Merging Basic Conflicts
-Now User1 & User2 addes some changes to “What_is_www” file
+Now User1 & User2 added some changes to “What_is_www” file
 User1:
 $cd <My-local_repo>
 $nano What_is_www